Revisiting Text Ranking in Deep Research: Methodology

 Regarding the agent setup, for both gpt-oss-20b\footnote{\url{https://huggingface.co/openai/gpt-oss-20b}} and GLM-4.7-Flash (30B)\footnote{\url{https://huggingface.co/zai-org/GLM-4.7-Flash}}, following~\citep{chen2025browsecomp}, we set the maximum output length to 40{,}000 tokens and the maximum number of iterations to 100.
 We run gpt-oss-20b in the high reasoning-effort mode (the default setting); the reasoning effort of GLM-4.7-Flash (30B) is not configurable.
 Both agents are deployed locally using vLLM version 0.15, which satisfies the minimum version requirement of GLM-4.7-Flash.

-Regarding the text ranking setup, following~\citep{sharifymoghaddam2026rerank,chen2025browsecomp}, we return the top-5 ranked documents (or passages) to the agent after each search call and truncate each document to its first 512 tokens before feeding it to the agent to prevent long documents from exhausting the context window.
+Regarding the text ranking setup, we follow prior work~\citep{sharifymoghaddam2026rerank,chen2025browsecomp}: after each search call, we return the top-5 ranked documents (or passages) to the agent and truncate each returned document to its first 512 tokens; this prevents long documents from exhausting the context window: with an average document length of 8K tokens (Table~\ref{tab_data}), a 130K-token context window (gpt-oss-20b) could hold only about 16 full documents.
 We use Pyserini's BM25 with its default parameters ($k_1=0.9$, $b=0.4$), following~\citep{chen2025browsecomp}.
 We implement SPLADE-v3 (naver/splade-v3), RepLLaMA (castorini/repllama-v1-7b-lora-passage)\footnote{We also evaluated the RepLLaMA checkpoint trained on the MS MARCO document corpus (castorini/repllama-v1-7b-lora-doc); however, it performed worse on BrowseComp-Plus than the passage-trained checkpoint (repllama-v1-7b-lora-passage).}, RankLLaMA-7B (castorini/rankllama-v1-7b-lora-passage), and Qwen3-Embed-8B (Qwen/Qwen3-Embedding-8B) using Tevatron.\footnote{\url{https://github.com/texttron/tevatron}} We implement ColBERTv2 (colbert-ir/colbertv2.0) using PyLate~\citep{chaffin2025pylate}.\footnote{\url{https://github.com/lightonai/pylate}} We implement monoT5-3B (monot5-3b-msmarco) following PyTerrier\_t5.\footnote{\url{https://github.com/terrierteam/pyterrier_t5}} Rank1-7B (jhu-clsp/rank1-7b) is implemented following the original authors’ implementation.\footnote{\url{https://github.com/orionw/rank1}} For document indexing, we follow~\citep{chen2025browsecomp} to set the maximum input length of Qwen3-Embed-8B to 4,096 tokens; the remaining neural retrievers use a maximum length of 512 tokens, as they are trained on passage-level inputs.
 For passage indexing, all retrievers use a maximum length of 512 tokens.
 We implement the query-to-question (Q2Q) reformulator (see Section~\ref{sec_q2q}) using gpt-oss-20b in the low reasoning-effort mode; we randomly sample natural language questions from TREC-DL 2019~\citep{craswell2019} and include them in the prompt as examples to specify the desired question-style output.
 Experiments are conducted using NVIDIA RTX 6000 Ada (48 GB), H100 (80 GB), and H200 (141 GB) GPUs, subject to hardware availability.